-Sheffield Carers Centre in a local independent charity, founded in 1993, affiliated to Carers Trust.
+Sheffield Carers Centre is a local independent charity founded in 1993 and affiliated to Carers Trust.

-The Carers Centre offers a range of support and information services to all adult carers in the city looking after a relative or friend who is unable to manage alone due to disability, severe illness or frailty.
-The Centre is contracted by Sheffield City Council to deliver support services to carers in the city.
+The Carers Centre offers a range of support and information services to all unpaid adult carers in the Sheffield looking after a family member or friend who is frail, or has a disability, illness, or mental health problem.

 Current Services include: